 Everest season is upon us.
-Two athletes that Steve and I have coached – Cory Richards and Adrian Ballinger – are currently in Tibet at Everest base camp to attempt the world’s tallest peak without supplemental oxygen.
-We wanted to give a behind the scenes look at our approach to training these two.
-Below is my story about working with Adrian, and in case you missed it, check out Steve’s story here.
+Two athletes that Steve and I have coached—Cory Richards and Adrian Ballinger—are currently in Tibet at Everest Base Camp to attempt the world’s tallest peak without supplemental oxygen.
+We wanted to give a behind-the-scenes look at our approach to training these two.
+Below is my story about working with Adrian.
+In case you missed it, check out Steve’s story about working with Cory.

 The first thing to understand about Adrian Ballinger is that he has a high capacity for work.
-His long list of accomplishments includes being the only American to have skied two different 8,000 meter peaks, the first ski descent of Manaslu, and being the first person to summit three 8,000 meter peaks in a three-week period.
+His long list of accomplishments includes being the only American to have skied two different 8,000-meter peaks, including the first ski descent of Manaslu, and being the first person to summit three 8,000-meter peaks in a three-week period.
 In other words, he’s a pretty fit guy who’s certainly no stranger to big mountains.

 Adrian’s partner at the time, Cory Richards, was being coached by Steve, and sending us daily updates about his progress, so I was able to monitor Adrian throughout his climb.
 When Adrian had to turn around but Cory was able to continue, I really started to connect some of the dots.

 A few months later, Adrian contacted me to get some help for another Everest attempt in 2017.
 By then I had a hypothesis that explained what had gone wrong, which I shared with him.
 To be positive, though, I wanted to verify what I suspected was causing his debilitating cold stress on a metabolic level by means of a lab test.
 He agreed, and sure enough, when the lab test results came back, my hypothesis was validated.